dimdamop/single-neuron/README.md

 ## Command line arguments

-There is just one required argument (the `--csv`), the rest are optional.
+There is just one required argument (the `--csv`) and the rest are optional.
 In particular:

 * -h, --help
 Show a detailed help message and exit.